Resources – Playing

 Macintosh OS Classic

-Mac OS Classic is the most difficult and underdocumented platform on this list.
+Mac OS Classic emulation is still underdeveloped and somewhat unstable.
 Almost any resources we have for running Mac OS Classic come from E-Maculation, a site dedicated to Mac emulation.

-If you have Mac running OS X 10.4 (Tiger) or earlier, you may have a function called Classic Environment.
-This is the easiest way to run Mac OS Classic, but it does not work on newer versions of OS X and has not been supported for a decade.
+If you have a Mac running OS X 10.4 (Tiger) or earlier, you may have a function called Classic Environment.
+This is an easy way to run Mac OS Classic, but it does not work on newer versions of OS X and has not been supported for a decade.

 Everyone else can use Mini vMac (which emulates earliest, black-and-white versions of Mac OS Classic), Basilisk II (Mac OS Classic versions 7 through 8), or SheepShaver (PowerPC-based Macs versions 7 through 9).
 These programs are available for Windows, Mac OS X, and Linux.
 Each of those pages includes great documentation for running their respective programs – and really, they’re the only documentation.

 To use any of these three programs, you’ll need a Macintosh ROM, which can only legally be obtained from actual Macintosh hardware.
 There are two types of Macintosh ROM files: Old World (generally for use with older versions of the operating system) and New World (usually PowerPCs, for use with SheepShaver).
-I can’t link to these files, so unfortunately you’re on your own for finding them.
+Linking to these files is still dicey, so unfortunately you’re on your own for finding them.

 (For a partial solution with significantly less setup, Windows and Mac OS X users might consider Executor, an open-source Mac OS Classic alternative.
 Executor does not play most Macintosh programs and applications well, but it runs without a ROM file or extensive tinkering.
 You might use it as a first-time trial.)